sinzin91/tesseract-blog/content/posts/semantic-movie-search-with-gpt.md

 ![MoviesGPT Demo](/images/moviesgpt/moviesgpt-demo.gif)
 _the hero keeps forgetting who he is_

+### Idea
-I've been thinking a lot about potential products one can build around LLMs.
+I've been thinking a lot about potential products that one can build around LLMs.
 One idea I mentioned jokingly to some friends was to use GPT as a natural language interface to a movies API.

-In theory, I thought, you could ask GPT about movies semantically, meaning you search based on what the movie is about or its content, instead of just raw keyword search.
+In theory, I thought, you could ask GPT about movies semantically, meaning you could search based on what the movie is about or its content, instead of just raw keyword search.
 For example, I could search for "movies where all the main characters die" and get back "The Departed".
 Then I could use the response to query a movies API like The Movies Database.
 Google is surprisingly bad at this, returning links to listicles instead of the movies themselves.

-The current way to do this, and the one that even ChatGPT recommends, is gathering data on all the movies, generating [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) on that data, storing it in a Vector database, and then querying using something like cosine similarity.
+The current way to do this, and the one that even ChatGPT recommends, is to gather data on all the movies, generate [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) on that data, store it in a Vector database, and then query using something like cosine similarity.
 But GPT-3, having been trained on all internet data, has "seen" every movie and discussion around every movie already.
 It already has the embeddings.
 And it already "knows" how to find those movies given the right prompt.

+### Implementation
 With this rough sketch of an idea, I sipped some coffee and entered this into GPT-4:
 ```text
 You are a master professional front end React developer.